JasperFx/marten/README.md

 Marten also provides .NET developers with an ACID-compliant event store with user-defined projections against event streams.

-> Note that current stable version of Marten 2.x is compatible with Npgsql 3.x.
-If you are looking for a Marten version compatible with Npgsql 4.x, you can use the Marten 3.x alpha version available in NuGet and also you can checkout the [dev branch](https://github.com/JasperFx/marten/tree/3.0).

 ## Working with the Code

 Before getting started you will need the following in your environment: